Last Material Update: August 2022

 In addition, the law also treats certain other categories of personal information as special.
 This includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, genetic and biometric data, as well as details of criminal records.
 We will not collect or use these types of data (known as Special Categories of Data) without your consent unless the law allows us to.
 If we do, it will only be when it is necessary:

-- for reasons of substantial public interest (for example to use criminal records to help prevent, detect, and prosecute unlawful acts and fraudulent behaviour); or
+- for reasons of substantial public interest (for example to use criminal records to help prevent, detect, and prosecute unlawful acts and fraudulent behavior); or

 - to establish, exercise or defend legal claims.